apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 the CLI.
 The following section shows how to upgrade from non-CLI projects.

+## Upgrade to 3.2.0 from 3.1.0

+For projects that were created with the cordova CLI:

+1. Update the `cordova` CLI version.
+See The Command-Line Interface.

+2. Run `cordova platform update wp8` (or `wp7`, per the platforms you added to your project).

+For projects not created with the cordova CLI, run:

+        bin\update <project_path>

 ## Upgrade to 3.1.0 from 3.0.0

 For projects that were created with the cordova CLI: